CCSE Senior Academic Assistant

 Under minimal supervision, performs complex and diverse academic administrative duties in support of the Center for Computational Science and Engineering (CCSE), in direct support of the CCSE Academic Administrator.
 Provides advanced administrative, financial, events, and communication support for multiple graduate programs and affiliated projects within CCSE.
 Will develop knowledge of CCSE, its programs, and the Institute in order to exercise judgment, initiate actions regarding office operations, and anticipate the needs of the faculty directors, academic administrator, and the CCSE academic community; will function both as a high-level individual contributor and as coordinator of multiple projects.

 Principal Duties and Responsibilities (Essential Functions**)

-- May edit internal and external correspondence and documents, prepare content, and design PowerPoint presentations.
+- Composes and edits internal and external correspondence and documents.
+Writes content and designs PowerPoint presentations.

 Qualifications & Skills

 Education: High School education or equivalent.
 Bachelor’s Degree preferred.

 Experience: A minimum of five years of secretarial, office, or related experience.

 Excellent interpersonal and communication skills and the ability to work effectively with people at all levels; excellent organizational skills, including the ability to handle multiple tasks simultaneously; advanced and varied computer software skills, Adobe Pro, Microsoft Word, and Excel.
 Ability to work independently as well as part of a team; ability to prioritize and problem solve; experience with arranging travel, paying invoices, ordering supplies, account reconciliations, and expense reimbursements; proficiency in the Microsoft Office Suite; experience updating websites; and willingness to learn new software.
 Ability to work effectively with a broad range of faculty, students, and staff; attention to detail and accuracy.

 MIT experience; bachelor’s degree; interest in higher education administration